deltachat/deltachat-pages/en/help.md

 Note that Delta Chat apps on all platforms support multiple accounts so you can easily use action-specific "1-week" or "1-month" accounts next to your "main" account with the knowledge that all temporary account data will be deleted.
-If a device is seized then chat partners using temporary e-mail accounts can not easily be identified, as compared to messengers which reveal phone numbers that are often associated with passport identities of chat partners.
+If a device is seized then contacts using temporary e-mail accounts can not easily be identified, as compared to messengers which reveal phone numbers that are often associated with passport identities of contacts.

 ### How can I verify E2E-security with a contact?

-If you are within immediate distance of your chat partner, select **QR Invite code** on one device and then **Scan QR code** from within Delta Chat on the other device.
+If you are within immediate distance of your contact, select **QR Invite code** on one device and then **Scan QR code** from within Delta Chat on the other device.
 If both devices are online,